American Airlines Flight 132

 American Airlines Flight 132 was a regularly scheduled flight from Dallas Fort Worth International Airport to Nashville International Airport.
-On February 3, 1988, The McDonnell Douglas MD-83 operating this route experienced an in-flight fire shortly before landing at Nashville International Airport in Davidson County, Tennessee.
+On February 3, 1988, the McDonnell Douglas MD-83 operating this route experienced an in-flight fire shortly before landing at its destination.
 There were no fatalities, but later investigations revealed that improperly stored hazardous materials caused a hydrogen peroxide reaction in the cargo hold that leaked and combined with a sodium orthosilicate based mixture in a container which was also improperly stored.
-As a result, regulations to prevent future incidents were adopted by the FAA, although these were not fully implemented until after the crash of Valujet Flight 592 in 1996.
+As a result, regulations to prevent future incidents were adopted by the FAA, although these were not fully implemented until after the crash of ValuJet Flight 592 in 1996.

 Background

 Before the aircraft took off, 6365 lb of freight were loaded onto the aircraft.
 In addition to the passenger luggage being stored in the mid cargo component, there was a 104 lb fiber drum of textile treatment chemicals.
 These were undeclared and improperly packaged, along with hazardous materials inside the fiber drum, including five gallons of hydrogen peroxide solution and 25 lb of a sodium orthosilicate-based mixture, plus a 20 lb cylinder of oxygen.
 At 4:14 PM, the aircraft took off from Dallas Fort Worth International Airport.